lassekongo83/adw-colors/HOWTO.md

-window_fg_color          # The main foreground text color view_bg_color            # A secondary background color used in icon views, text fields, etc view_fg_color            # Secondary foreground text color accent_bg_color          # Something colorful! accent_fg_color          # The text over the accent color accent_color             # Can be the same as accent_bg_color, but maybe with a slightly brighter tone headerbar_bg_color       # The headerbar background headerbar_backdrop_color # The headerbar backdrop state background headerbar_fg_color       # The headerbar foreground text color
+window_fg_color          # The main foreground text color view_bg_color            # A secondary background color used in icon views, text fields, etc view_fg_color            # Secondary foreground text color accent_bg_color          # Color to indicate that a widget is important, interactive, or currently active accent_fg_color          # Color for text over widgets using accent_bg_color accent_color             # Mostly used for text labels.
+Can be the same as accent_bg_color headerbar_bg_color       # The headerbar background headerbar_backdrop_color # The headerbar backdrop state background headerbar_fg_color       # The headerbar foreground text color